chrisburnell/chrisburnell.com/_posts/2014-02-09-lets-look-back.md

 --------

-<aside><p><code>sass</code> to compile SASS,  from command line</p></aside>
+<aside><p><code>sass</code> to compile SASS or SCSS,  from command line</p></aside>

-Because I also decided to make the switch to SASS, I was wasting a lot of time in the command line, running the command to compile my SASS every time I made a change. *Then* I was minifying it because that’s what I serve to users (using [this](https://sublime.wbond.net/packages/Minify "Sublime Minify")).
+Because I also decided to make the switch to SCSS, I was wasting a lot of time in the command line, running the command to compile my SCSS every time I made a change. *Then* I was minifying it because that’s what I serve to users (using [this](https://sublime.wbond.net/packages/Minify "Sublime Minify")).
 To be fair, I actually used a bash alias to run a chain of commands, but I wanted *true* automation!

-It’s only a small amount of time spent each time I wanted to compile my SASS, but as anyone who writes CSS knows, an awful lot of time is spent tweaking a value, refreshing the browser, tweaking a value, refreshing the browser, and so on.
-The time spent compiling the SASS *myself* added up to one big frustration.
+It’s only a small amount of time spent each time I wanted to compile my SCSS, but as anyone who writes CSS knows, an awful lot of time is spent tweaking a value, refreshing the browser, tweaking a value, refreshing the browser, and so on.
+The time spent compiling the SCSS *myself* added up to one big frustration.

-All the while, I desperately wanted to take the responsibility and menial tasks off of my hands: crushing images, compressing CSS, [combing my CSS](https://github.com/csscomb/csscomb.js "The Greatest tool for sorting CSS properties in specific order"), and compiling my SASS for the most part.
+All the while, I desperately wanted to take the responsibility and menial tasks off of my hands: crushing images, compressing CSS, [combing my CSS](https://github.com/csscomb/csscomb.js "The Greatest tool for sorting CSS properties in specific order"), and compiling my SCSS for the most part.

 {% include heading-anchor.html id="a-better-way" title="There must be a better way!" %}